LOGOS and Montreal counter-culture

 PK: I’d have to say, I don’t think so.
 Chandra wasn’t involved with Gandhi house very much, but it’s in the number one issue of Logos…

 It was the beginning, at the times, of underground press.
 There was the Berkeley Barb, The Village Voice, The LA Free Press, and few others.
 We formed a committee of five people, among them Chandra, Adriana’s brother Robert, John Wagner and Alan Shapiro, and put out a first edition in the fall of 1967.
 John was our cover artist and made four or five covers through that early period; he eventually went to Arizona to concentrate on his art.
 Chandra also got less involved, since he had his PhD going.
-In the meanwhile, I had quit McGill, so the newspaper felt to Robert and myself.
+In the meanwhile, I had quit McGill, so the newspaper fell to Robert and myself.

 Just after the first issue, we acquired a loft on 3666 Saint-Laurent, above a bakery.
 I think we put out three or four issues out of that loft, and then we rented a duplex on the corner of Coloniale and Prince Arthur, right beside a fish market.
 We had the office in the basement, and living quarters on the other floors.
 That was the first time we all moved together, so it became known as the Logos house.